tchen01/tchen01.github.io/thoughts/reproducibility.md

 ---
-title: '\sffamily Reproducibility, Inclusivity, and Open Science'
+title: Reproducibility, Inclusivity, and Open Science
 author: '[Tyler Chen](https://chen.pw)'
+description: Science is built on the idea of reproducibility.
+Computational science is in the unqiue position of having access to open source projects which can help make science accessible to a greater audience.
+footer: <p class="footer">More writing about my opinions on academia can be found <a href="./">here</a>.</p>
 mainfont: Vollkorn
 sansfont: Lato
 header-includes: |